EECi/Annex_37/models/TFModels/README.md

 The model directory contains the following:

-- `TFT` directory: ...
+- `TFPredictor.py`: implementation of base wrapper class for interfacing `pytorch_forecasting` models with CityLearn environment for inference, as well as common activities such as loading models, generating compatible datasets, training, etc.
-- `TFT/TFT_predictor.py`: contains implementation of TFT model wrapper class
+- `{model_architecture}` directories: containing model implementations for each `model_architecture`.
+Each contains:
-- `NHiTS` directory: ...
+    - `README.md`: explanation of the model architecture
-- `NHiTS/NHiTS_predictor.py`: ...
+    - `{model_architecture}_predictor.py`: containing implementation of model wrapper class for that architecture
     - `resources/model_logs`: directory containing save files for pre-trained models
-- `create_train_TFT_group.py`: example script showing how to create a new TFT model group, train it on a specified dataset, and save it to `model_logs`
+- `create_train_TF_group.py`: example script showing how to create a new model group, train it on a specified dataset, and save it to `model_logs`
-- `train_TFT_model.py`: example script showing how to load a model group and continue training for a specified model within it
+- `train_TF_model.py`: example script showing how to load a model group and continue training for a specified model within it
 - `infer_and_plot.py`: script performing inference using a specified model on specified dataset, and creating a dynamic timeseries plot of the results.
 Useful for checking the correct functioning of a trained model
 - `requirements.txt`: contains top-level requirements to be `pip` installed